mvolkmann/blog/src/smalltalk.md

 click to place the cursor where execution should stop and click the "Run to Cursor" button.

-The in-scope variables are listed in the third panel of the bottom row.
+The in-scope variables are listed in the third pane of the bottom row.
-Click a variable name to see its current value in the fourth panel of the bottom row.
+Click a variable name to see its current value in the fourth pane of the bottom row.
 To change the value of a variable, edit it where displayed and press cmd-s (Accept).